 Note: The elimination method is preferred over the substitution method when it is easy to multiply the coefficient and add or subtract the equations to eliminate one of the variables.
 The final aim is to make it linear equation in one variable and then it can be solved easily.

-To practice more on solution of linear equation by elimination method, download BYJU’s-the learning app.
+To practice more on the solution of linear equation by elimination method, download BYJU’S – The Learning App.